cdaringe/counsel/packages/counsel/README.md

 ## docs

-the official api docs live [here](docs: [cdaringe.github.io/counsel](https://cdaringe.github.io/counsel/).  all other topics covered in the readme are for quickstart only!
+the official api docs live [here](https://cdaringe.github.io/counsel/).  all other topics covered in the readme are for quickstart only!

 ## rules

 `counsel` is composed of sets of `Rule`s to apply to your package.  provide it a set of rules, and it will fulfill them.

+**"how do i make my _own_ rules?**.  making rules is very easy!  see [counsel-rule](https://cdaringe.github.io/counsel/counsel-rule/) for more info.

 ## configure